adauffenberg/LidarCruise/README.md

 This repo includes the code for the 4 Arduinos and a simple wiring diagram.

+##Ino to Website guide

-LidarACC is Arduino 3 on my website
+LidarACC is Arduino 3

 VSS_ACC is Arduino 2

 MirrorACC is Arduino 1

 ControlACC is Arduino 4